superdump/partyarty/README.md

     * [x] Using specs
 * [x] Progressive ray tracing
     * [x] One idea is to render at one ray sample per pixel per frame update
-        * As this is sufficiently-fast, I will stop here.
+        * This is sufficiently-fast for simple scenes.
+The following point is a better choice.
-    * ~~[ ] Another idea is to do a random sampling of as many pixels as can be processed in one real-time frame duration and just let it refine when you are still~~
+    * [ ] Use blue noise to do a pseudorandom sampling of as many pixels as can be processed in one real-time frame duration, with a lower-bound of samples / frame
+    * Clear the sample history when the camera or scene changes
 * [ ] Bounded-Volume Hierarchy for efficiency of ray-object intersection
 * [ ] Interactive camera
 * [ ] Measure convergence